banzai-cicd/banzai/README.md

 1. the parallel build also has `wait: true`
 2. the parallel build also has `propagate: true`
 3. there is one or more non-parallel builds defined after the parallel build(s) that need to be executed once the parallel build(s) complete.

+### Coverity
+Coverity functionality requires the Coverity ~2.0.0 Plugin to be installed on the host Jenkins https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/623018/Synopsys+Coverity+for+Jenkins#SynopsysCoverityforJenkins-Version2.0.0